 Marilyn enjoys working with volunteers - especially her son Mike who didn't know he was a volunteer until Marilyn started working here.
 She's also a card shark at canasta.

 Mike Hoffer - Stewardship/Restoration Director

-Mike has a Masters in Public Administration from the University of North Carolina Wilmington, and a Bachelors of Science in Mechanical Engineering from University of Maryland Baltimore County.
-He's also pretty good at disc golf.
+Mike has a Masters in Public Administration from the University of North Carolina Wilmington, and a BS in Mechanical Engineering from University of Maryland Baltimore County.
+Mike enjoys snowboarding, hiking, coaching lacrosse and playing disc golf.

 Katie Weber - Conservation Specialist

-Katie started with OWLT in the summer of 2011 directing work crews and soon moved into the office working on easement documentation and management plans.
-A graduate cum laude in from UW – Eau Claire in Biology and Environmental Science she has both national and international experience.
-Her most recent work was assisting the Ice Age Trail Alliance.
+Katie started with OWLT in the summer of 2011 directing work crews and soon moved into the office working on grant proposals, land management plans, easement monitoring and plant research.

 Elaine Gauthier - Accountant

 Elaine brings a wide variety of accounting experiences to her position.
 She has been working accounting jobs, in manufacturing, accounting firms, golf courses and in her own business for most of her adult life.
 Elaine graduated from UW-Oshkosh with a B.B.A. degree in accounting.